| Barry MacDonnell's

 • Right-click on your Windows desktop.
 From the context menu that pops up, select New, then Shortcut.

-• When prompted to "Type the location of the item:" copy and the paste the entire following command, including the quote marks, into the field as a single line.
-(This will become the Target in the shortcut.)
+• When prompted to "Type the location of the item:" type the entire following command, including the quote marks, into the field as a single line.

-¤ The example path and filename above (everything in quotes) is to the WordPerfect X7 executable program file on most Windows XP systems.
-If you use a different version of WordPerfect, a different setup, or a different version of Windows you will need to modify the path.
+¤ The examples above for the path and filename (everything in quotes) are to the WordPerfect X4 executable program file on most Windows XP systems and for the WordPerfect X8 program on a Windows 10 system.
+If you use a different version of WordPerfect, a different setup, or a different version of Windows you will need to modify the path and filename.
 Just use the Browse button to find the wpwinxx.exe file.
 (The "xx" in that filename represents a number that corresponds to your version of WordPerfect.)

 ¤ The colon (:) removes the splash screen (which is optional; see WordPerfect's Help <F1>, Index tab, "startup switches").
 Some users find that adding the /fl switch (which causes WordPerfect to write directly to the screen, but which might cause some flicker) solves some display problems.